Eating Healthy on Maui

 • Steaming food keeps the most nutrients, other than eating raw foods.

 • Sautéing with olive oil is not good. sautéing with canola or vegetable oil is worse.
-When cooking, use coconut oil, butter or animal fats.
+When cooking, use coconut oil, butter, or animal fats.
 Use olive oil for salads and unheated things.

 • Processed foods are bad.
 We’re finding that even a lot of the stuff at Wholefoods has nasty stuff in it.
 They probably stock them because they’re local, or they are sustainable or something, but not always because they’re non-GMO, healthy organic foods.

 • Local foods are best if organic.
-The less time the produce takes to get to you, the fresher and more nutrient it will be.
+The less time produce takes to get to you, the fresher and more nutrient it will be.

 • We always have fresh herbs in the house.
 Adding some fresh thyme, rosemary, or sage can add so much flavor to anything, and it’s good for you!

 • Cut back on starch and proteins!
-The American diet usually makes protein the biggest portion, next the starch, and finally a small amount of veggies for color.
+The American diet usually makes protein the biggest portion, next to the starch, and finally a small number of veggies for color.
 It should be the other way around.
 Veggies should constitute at least 1/2 the plate.
 Starch/carbs are not necessary, but if you do it, make it a small portion.
 Protein should be a smaller portion.
-We often split a normal American portion of meat between us, and we don't miss it cause we fill up on veggies.
+We often split a normal American portion of meat between us, and we don’t miss it cause we fill up on veggies.
 You also save money doing this.
 You can cut costs this way because meats are so expensive, OR get a better cut of meat than you normally would.

-• Just because a chicken was humanly treated and free range, doesn't mean they weren't fed GMO corn.
+• Just because a chicken was humanly treated and free-range, doesn’t mean they weren’t fed GMO corn.

 • Ginger and garlic are your best friends.
 They make everything taste better, and they’re incredibly good for you.
 If you’re in the habit of using fresh ginger, get some fresh turmeric and add it to your recipes.
 Incredible anti-cancerous properties.